-As a result of technological advances, online travel agencies now offer a large range of travel products by way of transactional websites on the Internet.
-In both the Americas and Europe, online travel sales are principally made up of airline tickets, with only a limited proportion of packages that include air travel and hotel.
+As a result of technological advances, online travel agencies now offer a large range of travel products by way of transactional websites.
+In both the Americas and Europe, online travel sales are principally made up of airline tickets, with air travel and hotel being included in only a limited proportion of packages.

-According to industry sources, we estimate that there are approximately 5,000 travel agencies in Canada and approximately 5,000 in the UK.
+According to industry sources, we estimate that there are approximately 5,000 travel agencies, both in Canada and in the UK.
 We believe that competition between travel agencies is principally based on price and the level of quality of the service.
 As is the case with tour operators, low profit margins cause travel agencies to seek higher volumes and larger market shares.
-One of our priorities with regard to integration is to extend our distribution network in our two principal geographic markets.
+One of our priorities with regard to integration is to extend our distribution network in our three principal geographic markets: Canadian, transatlantic and sun destinations.

 Retail chains represent one third of all travel agents in Canada.
-The major chains are Transat Distribution Canada operating under the Transat Travel/Voyages Transat, Club Voyages, Voyages en Liberté, Marlin Travel/Voyages Marlin, TravelPlus and MTP Lite banners or affiliated programs (which make up our network of travel agencies), Carlson Wagonlit Travel, CAA, Flight Center, Maritime Travel, Uniglobe and Sears Canada Inc. operating as Sears Travel.
+The major chains are Transat Distribution Canada operating under the Transat Travel/Voyages Transat, Club Voyages, Voyages en Liberté, Marlin Travel/Voyages Marlin and TravelPlus banners or affiliated programs (which make up our network of travel agencies), Carlson Wagonlit Travel, CAA, Flight Center, Maritime Travel, Uniglobe and Les experts en voyages operated by Travelbrands Inc.